cracked99/claude-code-augmentor/README.md

 - **CLI Model Management**: Manage models and providers directly from the terminal with `ccr model`.
 - **GitHub Actions Integration**: Trigger Claude Code tasks in your GitHub workflows.
 - **Plugin System**: Extend functionality with custom transformers.
+- **Request Augmentation**: Intercept Claude Code requests and augment them with custom system prompts, instructions, and context before forwarding to OpenRouter.

 ## 🚀 Getting Started